jaysonCab/GeneralCodingPractice/README.md

         December 26th, 2024
 It might just be a quicksort angle learn later today.
 Im a bit busy today though, I have work so past 1 is when I can get started.
 It's 7:00am, I will just practice what I already learned and quicksort later.
 Maybe I can get radix sort done today too ?
 We will see.
+Alright, 1:00pm time to get started
+Mmm, quick sort requires recursion, I am not too understanding of it yet maybe I will calm it down.

+        December 27th, 2024
+Recursion eh?
+Hard concept, idk how to practice it well.

 -----------------------------------------------------------------------------------------